Minnesota Bus Accident Lawyers

-The personal injury attorneys at Hall Law have extensive experience handling virtually all types of motor vehicle accident cases.
+The personal injury attorneys at Hall Law have extensive experience handling virtually all types of motor vehicle accident cases, including bus accidents.
 As a result we understand the profound effect such accidents can have both on the injured person and their family.
 We realize that many times people are unable to work, unable to pay their bills and have trouble dealing with insurance companies because of their injuries.
 We know how to deal with and resolve these issues.
 Firm attorneys have an excellent track record of obtaining positive results for our clients who have been injured in motor vehicle accidents, both via settlement negotiations and via jury trial verdicts.
 If you, or a loved one, have been injured in a bus accident, the compassionate attorneys at Hall Law can help.
 Our law firm has more than 35 years of experience representing people who have been injured in all types of accidents.

 No Fault Insurance